 Vegan, gluten-free stuffed sweet potatoes with a flavorful coconut-based curry made with broccoli, red bell pepper, baby corn, and water chestnuts.

-It’s January which means millions a people are upping their healthy eating game, myself included.
-Personally I struggle with eating healthy eating more in the winter than any other season.
+It’s January which means millions of people are upping their healthy eating game, myself included.
+Personally, I struggle with eating healthy eating more in the winter than any other season.

 There are several reasons for this:

 - I crave carb-heavy foods.
 Bread, pasta, and potatoes!
 Warm, hearty serotonin-boosting carbs.
 Yum!
 What could be more comforting than that?

 - I’m so darn cold.
 There is pretty much nothing I hate more than being cold and in the winter I’m basically cold all the time.
 I spend the majority of my time wrapped up in a blanket.
 Leaving the cover of a blanket long enough to cook a healthy meal takes a lot of willpower and I just don’t have a lot of that going on in the winter due.
 Wanna know why?
 Check out number three on this list.